ABOUT SUSIE WARGINRE/MAX Hall of Fame Realtor

 Susie and Mike have lived in Douglas County since 1999.
-They have two children, Justin and Samantha and stay very busy between a multitude of kid activities, Susie’s passion for triathlon and Mike’s love for playing cards.
-There is never a dull moment in their house.
+They have two young adult children in college.
+Between family, Susie’s passion for running & biking and Mike’s love for playing cards, there is never a dull moment in their house.

-After graduating with a bachelor’s degree in Speech Communications from CSU, Susie was hired as a Board Operator (which is a fancy title for a button pusher) at an AM station in Fort Collins (KIIX-AM).
-Six months later, she was asked to DJ on Christmas day for 93.3 KTCL-FM (the FM sister station to KIIX).
+After graduating with a bachelor’s degree in Speech Communications from CSU, Susie was hired to literally push buttons at an AM station in Fort Collins (KIIX-AM).
+Six months later, she said yes to a Christmas Day shift on 93.3 KTCL-FM and her FM radio career was born.

-From there, Susie worked three years of overnights and weekends.
-But paying dues is part of the business, and in November of 1995 she replaced her idol Steve Cooper and landed the midday shift at KBPI.
-She proudly “Rocked the Rockies” for almost 9 years.
+From there, Susie worked three years of overnights and weekends paying her dues.
+In November of 1995 she landed the midday shift at KBPI and proudly “Rocked the Rockies” for almost 9 years.

-In January of 2001, Susie did an internship with KUSA-TV.
-Yes, she was long out of college, married, a mom, and was working at both KBPI and KOA.
-Regardless, she wanted to check out TV and did everything she could during that spring semester to see if it was the right fit for her.
+In January of 2001, Susie did an internship with KUSA-TV (9News).
+She was long out of college, married, a mom, and working at both KBPI and KOA.
+Regardless, she wanted to see if TV was her next challenge.

-In September of 2001, KUSA took a chance on the radio girl and hired her as the Prep Sports Anchor.
-For 3 years, Susie anchored high school sports highlights on the weekend mornings.
-She also hosted the CSU coach’s show and filled in for the full time guys on occasion.
+In September of 2001, 9News took a chance on the radio girl and hired her as the Prep Sports Anchor.
+For 3 years, Susie anchored high school sports highlights on the weekend mornings, hosted the CSU coach’s show and filled in for the full time guys on occasion.